pavanmadiraju-leanix/leanix-mcp-integration/README.md

 ## Claude Desktop Configuration

-To use this MCP server with Claude Desktop, you need to add the server configuration to Claude's config file.
+To use this MCP server with Claude Desktop, you need to add the server configurations to Claude's config file.
 The config file is typically located at:
 - Mac: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\Claude\claude_desktop_config.json`